 I do not especially enjoy updating this website.

-For media coverage of some of my work, see The Atlantic, Business Insider, CNN, Forbes, The Huffington Post, The New York Times, Newsy, PBS, Time Magazine, U.S. News & World Report, the Cornell Chronicle (here and here), The International Business Times (here and here), NPR (here and here), ScienceDaily (here and here), or New York Magazine (here, here, and here), or ScienceDaily (here, here and here).
+For media coverage of some of my work, see The Atlantic, Business Insider, Chicago Booth Review, CNN, Forbes, The Huffington Post, The New York Times, Newsy, PBS, Time Magazine, U.S. News & World Report, The International Business Times (here and here), NPR (here and here), the Cornell Chronicle (here, here and here), New York Magazine (here, here, and here), or ScienceDaily (here, here and here).